USTA And Michael Graves Architecture & Design Unveil New Court Furniture For US Open Tennis Championships

 Robert Blaser, AIA

 Since joining the firm in 1998, Blaser has been involved with the design of projects encompassing a variety of building types.
 He has considerable experience in hospitality projects, serving as project architect for Resorts World Sentosa, an integrated resort consisting of six hotels, a Universal Studios theme park and maritime museum off the coast of Singapore.
 He has also worked on several resort hotels in Egypt, among many other projects.
-Blaser is currently a project architect for corporate offices for Fannie Mae in Atlanta and Dallas.
+Blaser is currently a project architect for corporate offices for a Financial Services Company in Atlanta and Dallas.

 Among his awards are the International Property Award, Asia Pacific Leisure Architecture 2011 – Resorts World Sentosa; Gold Plus Award, Singapore Building Authority Green Mark program – Resorts World Sentosa; Harpers BAZAAR Spa Awards 2016 ESPA Spa – Citation; World Traveler Awards 2015 – Resorts World Sentosa; Hospitality Asia Platinum Awards Regional 2011-2013 Series – Resorts World Sentosa; and Healthcare Design Magazine Interior Design Showcase 2015 – Madonna Rehabilitation Hospital.

 Blaser holds a Master of Architecture degree from the University of Maryland and a Bachelor of Science degree in mechanical engineering from Bucknell University.